+David Novak, Covenantal Rights: A Study in Jewish Political Theory.
+Princeton: Princeton University Press, 2009.

-A. P. Martinich, The Two Gods of Leviathan: Thomas Hobbes on Religion and Politics.
-Cambridge: Cambridge University Press, 2002.
-The first review (undergraduate and graduate students) is due on October 15, 2012 IN CLASS.
+The first review (undergraduate and graduate students) is due on October 21, 2009 IN CLASS.
 Book reviews should not exceed 8 double-spaced pages.
 Guidelines for this assignment will be provided by the instructor in class.
-The second book review (for graduate students only) is due on November 19, 2012.
-Note: A penalty of 5% per day (including week-ends and holidays) will be imposed on any written assignment that is not handed in on time, IN CLASS.
-Books Recommended for Purchase:
+The second book review (for graduate students only) is due on December 16, 2009.